galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >     B | 1.7
 >     C | 4.3
 >
->     It filters out genes with 0 read counts in at least 1 sample, e.g. genes only transcribed in one tissue.
+>     It filters out genes with no read counts in at least 1 sample, e.g. genes only transcribed in one tissue as the gene D in the previous example.
+It helps to focus the scaling factors on genes transcribed at similar levels regardless the condition.
->
->     It helps to focus the scaling factors on genes transcribed at similar levels regardless the condition.
 >
 > 4. Substract the average log value from the log counts
 >